BuckeyeDM/BuckeyeDM.github.io/PRO-HEAPS.md

 # PROphetic HEuristic Algorithm for Path Searching (PRO-HEAPS)

 ## Datasets
-### Stack Overflow
+### 1. Stack Overflow
-This is the dataset preprocessed from the [Stack Overflow dump](https://archive.org/details/stackexchange).
+This is a dataset preprocessed from the [Stack Overflow dump](https://archive.org/details/stackexchange).
 We parsed each post and constructed a heterogeneous information network (HIN) by dividing entities into the vertex labels: question, answer, tag and user.
 In this version of dataset, we remove the directionality of edges since each edge always connects nodes of different labels.
 We do not provide the weights of edges in this dataset.
 The weights can be defined based on the interestingness, such as time recency and popularity of questions,